apietryga/webions/readme.md

   - add magic lvl
   - SSL
   - secure websocket
-  - secure public
-  - all map image on index
+  - entire map image on index
-  - improve succesfully login animation [no form and wait for map load.]
+  - improve succesfully login animation [no form and wait for map load
+  - protection zone
+  - house zone
+  - first remove item from eq, then drop them.
+  - in register, fill checked sex value
+  - controls 168
+  - if user write space in mail, remove it.
+  - online list - not kicking players
+  - make downcase letters in login (can rozin login as Rozin)

 ## TO CATCH
   - Unexpected server crash (when?, why?)
 [8.12.2021]